oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/guided_segmentationTree_SYCLMigration/README.md

-﻿# `ThreadFenceReduction` Sample
+﻿# `segmentationTreeThrust` Sample

 Reductions are a very common computation in parallel algorithms.
 Any time an array of values needs to be reduced to a single value using a binary associative operator, a reduction can be used.
-This `ThreadFenceReduction` sample implements a reduction kernel that reduces an arbitrary size array.
+This `segmentationTreeThrust` sample implements a reduction kernel that reduces an arbitrary size array.
 The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Property                  | Description
 |:---                       |:---
-| What you will learn       | Migrating and optimizing ThreadFenceReduction from CUDA to SYCL
+| What you will learn       | Migrating and optimizing segmentationTreeThrust from CUDA to SYCL
 | Time to complete          | 15 minutes
 | Category                      | Concepts and Functionality

 ## Purpose

-The threadFenceReduction sample shows how to perform a reduction operation on an array of values using the sycl::atomic_fence function to produce a single value in a single kernel
+The segmentationTreeThrust sample shows how to perform a reduction operation on an array of values using the sycl::atomic_fence function to produce a single value in a single kernel

 > **Note**: We use Intel® open-sources SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 User's can also use SYCLomatic Tool which comes along with the Intel® oneAPI Base Toolkit.